 You will not stand out; you will look like a jerk.
 Again, do you need help with design?
 Find someone to help you build your brand's style.
 Don't be a copycat.

 A solid visual brand ties your content across social media platforms and helps people recognize your posts.
 One of my highest compliments on social media is when people say, “I saw a beautiful graphic and immediately knew that it was yours, so I had to read it.”
 People recognize my style of graphics, my signature pink circle logo in the corner, and know when they click through; they can trust my content to be worth their time.

 That's WHY you spend the time to create a visual style.

 It took me a long time to nail down the pieces of my current visual style.
-I started with a Pinterest board and pinned elements as I saw them and knew that I’d want to find them later to include.
-I loved the big circles on this blog design and feel madly in love with the vintage typewriter image on my home page.
-I kept adding little tiny pieces until I was ready to work on a total rebranding for my blog and social media.
+I started with a Pinterest board and pinned elements as I saw them and knew I'd want to find them later to include.
+I loved the big circles on this blog design and fell madly in love with the vintage typewriter image on my home page.
+I kept adding tiny little pieces until I was ready to work on a total rebranding for my blog and social media.

 Don't let someone else dictate your style and force a final design on you that you don't like.
 It won't grow on you.
 Trust me on that one.
 Sharing what you love with them will help the design process.

 You should also have the option to get several rounds of designs in your creative process working with a designer.
 This doesn't mean you get unlimited changes; you may get two or three rounds total, so having an idea of what you'd like helps ensure you'll get a final design you love.